 Pride Foundation Community Grants

-Pride Foundation Community Grants provide funding to organizations, projects, programs, and/or strategies that expand opportunities and advance equality for LGBTQ people in the northwestern United States.
+Pride Foundation Community Grants provide funding to organizations, projects, programs, and/or strategies that address the needs of LGBTQ+ youth, adults, and families in the northwestern United States.

 Organizations or projects must operate within the northwestern states of Alaska, Idaho, Montana, Oregon, and/or Washington.